We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fall prevention

-Because falls are a contributing factor to osteoporosis-related fractures, anyone living with osteoporosis should take steps like the following to prevent falls:
+Because falls are a contributing factor to osteoporosis-related fractures, it is important for anyone living with osteoporosis to take measures to help prevent falls.
+These can include:

-• Provide sufficient lighting in all rooms.
-Place nightlights in hallways and rooms.
+- Providing sufficient lighting in the home and placing nightlights in hallways and rooms.

-• Keep electric cords out of the way of common pathways through your house.
+- Keeping electric cords out of the way of common pathways through your home.

-• Refrain from walking in socks, stockings, or slippers.
-Instead, wear rubber-soled shoes to prevent falls.
+- Refraining from walking in socks, stockings, or slippers.
+Instead, wear rubber-soled shoes to help prevent falls.

 Dietary changes

-Vitamin D is important to enhancing calcium absorption, yet there are few natural sources of the vitamin.
+Vitamin D is important for enhancing calcium absorption, yet there are few natural sources of the vitamin.
 These include:

 Exercise

-Physical activity can enhance strong bones as well as improve balance, reducing the risk for falls.
-Those with osteoporosis shouldn’t refrain from exercising for fear of falling.
+Physical activity can enhance strong bones as well as improve balance, reducing the risk of falls.
+Those with osteoporosis don’t need to refrain from exercising for fear of falling.

-Resistance exercises, such as using exercise bands or small hand weights, can help to build strength.
+Resistance exercises can help build strength and can include using exercise bands or small hand weights.
 Flexibility exercises, such as yoga, tai chi, or gentle stretching, can improve range of motion and balance.

 Osteoporosis can increase bone fracture risk.
-But there are many steps people with osteoporosis can take to reduce fracture risk and live healthily.
+However, there are many ways people living with the condition can help reduce fracture risk and live healthily.
 In addition to lifestyle measures to prevent falls and strengthen bones, medications are available to treat osteoporosis.